Want to buy traveler gifts that are actually useful?

 SteriPen or Lifestraw water purifiers are something every traveler going to developing countries should have.
 Too often though, travelers prioritize the short-term cheapness and convenience of bottled water over the long-term savings and litter reduction resulting from regular use of a water purifier.
 Help them and help the planet by giving one of these as a gift.
 Figure on $60 to $100.
 It’ll actually pay that back several times over.

 Quality sunglasses are something very few budget travelers seem to want to splurge on, but they’ll get really excited if you get them some good ones from a brand like Costa, Smiths, Oakley, Tifosi, Julbo, or Serengeti.
 I used to get showered with sunglasses when I ran the Practical Travel Gear blog and those brands were always reliable.
 You can find all of them on sale at any given point if you shop online though, so check Backcountry or Moosejaw to see what’s discounted.
 There are deep sales going on in the winter time.
-These polarized Tifosi ones pictured below are $52 right now at Moosejaw, as opposed to some styles with a regular price north of $200.
+I’ve seen these polarized Tifosi ones pictured below for $52 at Moosejaw, as opposed to some styles with a regular price north of $200.

 Airport Lounges Access – If your recipient doesn’t already have Priority Pass to get into airport lounges via a premium credit card (like Amex Platinum), get them this and they’ll thank you all year.